 Typical home routers often connect to a cable or DSL modem via ethernet for the WAN uplink, and then create a local Wi-Fi and wired ethernet network for all the devices in a home to connect to and share this upstream connection.

-But in an RV - cable modems and DSL lines are rarely found.
+But in an RV or boat - cable modems and DSL lines are rarely found.

 Instead - upstream connection opportunities vary between cellular and public Wi-Fi options - and it takes a special kind of router to be able to interface with and share these connections.